Georgetown Law Weekly

-Georgetown Law Weekly is a weekly newspaper published by students at Georgetown University Law Center in Washington, D.C., United States.
+Georgetown Law Weekly was a weekly newspaper published by students at Georgetown University Law Center in Washington, D.C., United States.

-The Law Weekly has a circulation of 1,500 and is printed each Tuesday of the school year.
-In total, twenty-two issues are printed over the course of the Fall and Spring semesters.
-It is composed on Quark XPress 6.1 and is printed by Southern Maryland Publishing.
-The newspaper accepts letters to the editor via email that do not exceed 700 words.
+The Law Weekly had a circulation of 1,500 and was printed each Tuesday of the school year.
+In total, twenty-two issues were printed over the course of the Fall and Spring semesters.
+It was composed on Quark XPress 6.1 and is printed by Southern Maryland Publishing.
+The newspaper accepted letters to the editor via email that do not exceed 700 words.
 A version of the Law Weekly is available online.

 The Law Weekly won the American Bar Association Law Student Division's best newspaper award three years in a row, from 2002 to 2004.
 The late Reverend Father Robert F. Drinan served as Faculty Adviser.

 Notable alumni

 Greta Van Susteren (JD 1979), now a television news anchor on Fox News, wrote for the Law Weekly.

 Mark Grabowski (JD 2007), now a syndicated columnist and internet law professor at Adelphi University, wrote for the Law Weekly.